Keystone Theatrics at The Playhouse At Allenberry Announces Auditions For Monty Python’s Spamalot!

 Please make sure you can fully commit to the rehearsal period and performance schedule before auditioning.
 You must be willing to make this show a priority.

-Performers 18 and up are welcome to audition.
+Performers high school aged and up are welcome to audition.
 Experienced or first time performers who enjoy acting, singing, and dancing are invited to audition.
 All ethnicities are encouraged to attend.

 (Suggested Playing Ages Listed)

 KING ARTHUR (Late 30s-60s.): The King of England who sets out on a quest to form the Knights of the Roundtable and find the Holy Grail.
 Great Humor.
 Good singer.